LaWebcapsule/directus9/docs/guides/migration/hoppscotch.md

 ---
-description: Learn how to migrate your data model to a new Directus project using Hoppscotch.
+description: Learn how to migrate your data model to a new Directus9 project using Hoppscotch.
 tags: []
 skill_level:
-directus_version: 9.23.0
+directus9_version: 9.23.0
 author_override:
 author: Kevin Lewis
 ---